 - 1. To provide occupational and supplemental educational programs to serve the needs of our community. - 2.
-To provide retraining and career counseling for the labor force to meet today's changing technology. - 3.
-To provide laboratories, classroom instruction, and work experience that reflects current practices. - 4.
-To provide adult advanced programs creating opportunity for personal and career growth. - 5.
+To provide a Bachelor completion (RN to BSN) program to promote continuing education in nursing and promote professional practice. - 3.
+To provide retraining and career counseling for the labor force to meet today's changing technology. - 4.
+To provide laboratories, classroom and distance education instruction, and work experience that reflects current practices. - 5.
+To provide adult advanced programs creating opportunity for personal and career growth. - 6.
 To provide the student with potential employment opportunities, aid in securing employment, and continued employment opportunities after graduation.